Available to Social Science students as wild.

 Method of assessment

-50% coursework essay, 50% unseen paper.
+100% coursework consisting of two unseen papers worth 25% each and written coursework worth 50%.
 100% dissertation element may also be available.
 Please contact KLS Undergraduate Office, or access Moodle, for details.

 A Jackson & J Jackson Forensic Science (Prentice Hall, current edition)

 1. Demonstrate a detailed understanding of the development of the use of forensic evidence in the criminal justice process.

 2. Demonstrate a critical understanding of the issues surrounding the use of established and new techniques of forensic science in the criminal justice process

 3. Critically evaluate the operation of forensic evidence in the criminal law in the social context

 4. Engage in reasoned and informed discussion on the major themes surrounding the presentation of forensic evidence in criminal trials